NEIAAC/.github/SUPPORT.md

 # Help

-For general questions or project specific implementation support please look to [Stack Overflow](https://stackoverflow.com).
+For general questions or project specific support, open an issue with the respective template.

 If you're looking for specialized assistance reach out to [nei.academica@gmail.com](mailto:nei.academica@gmail.com).